emanuelhuber/RGPR/01_RGPR_tutorial_basic-processing.md

 ![plot amplitude](01_RGPR_tutorial_basic-processing_deleteme_files/figure-markdown_github-tex_math_single_backslash/plotAmpl-1.png)

-On the previous plot, there is a sharp amplitude increase at about 20\,ns corresponding to the first wave arrival.
-Then the amplitude decreases until a plateau at about 200\,\mathit{ns}.
+On the previous plot, there is a sharp amplitude increase at about $20\,ns$ corresponding to the first wave arrival.
+Then the amplitude decreases until a plateau at about $200\,\mathit{ns}$.
 This plateau corresponds to the signal noise.
-There is little hope to extract some useful information above 150 ns because above 150\,ns the signal/noise ratio is much smaller than 1 (i.e., more noise than signal).
+There is little hope to extract some useful information above 150 ns because above $150\,ns$ the signal/noise ratio is much smaller than $1$ (i.e., more noise than signal).

 ### Power gain

-The power gain is set constant until `tcst = 100` ns and applied from 100\,ns to `te = 200` ns, with\alpha = 1.
+The power gain is set constant until `tcst = 100` ns and applied from $100\,ns$ to `te = 200` ns, with $\alpha = 1$.

 ``` r
 A5 <- gain(A4, type = "power", alpha = 1, te = 150, tcst = 20)